railsfactory-magesh/titanium_documentation/source/en/location.md

 window.open();
 </code>

-The response contains all location informations that the device retrieves.
+The response contains all location information that the device retrieves.

 ## Monitor position
-In quite similar way, it's possible register to be notified when the location changes:
+Similarly, it's possible to register to be notified when the device location changes:

 <code class="javascript">
 var window= Ti.UI.createWindow();